c2lang/c2compiler/README.md

     - NAME=<value> -> value always treated as text
     - OR AND NOT in condition
     - () to indicate order
-- check AVL trees to have better performance than RB trees
-- in a skipFeatures part, still check syntax?
+- in a skipFeatures part, still check syntax? -> no

 ## SourceManager
 - close files after use (need indication)